Enterprise Single Sign-On Playbook

 After step 4, an agency may consider federating their SSO service and applications with other agencies.
 This comes in two patterns:

-• Provide as shared or managed services – supporting agencies as IT service subscribers.
+- Provide as shared or managed services – supporting agencies as IT service Subscribers leveraging centralized ICAM governance.

-• Support specific mission and business functions – with users from two or more agencies collaborating together.
+- Support specific mission and business functions – with users from two or more agencies collaborating together within a Zero Trust Framework.

 Federal Workforce Identities

 The scope of this playbook is federal enterprise user access to federal enterprise applications.
-An agency may have other user communities that include state, or local government users, mission partners, or citizens.
+A federal enterprise identity is the unique representation of an employee, contractor, or enterprise user—such as a mission or business partner—that a federal agency manages to achieve its mission and business goals.
+An agency may have other user communities that include state, or local government users, mission partners, or citizens which are categorized as public identities.

 5.1 Planning Considerations